Magicking/faktur/README.md

 ## Receipt

-The pre-receipt emission open a challenge period based on the smart contract nounce.
+The pre-receipt emission open a challenge period based on the Smart Contract SLA(TODO).
-The client should check the nonce against smart contract
+The client should check the validity of the receipt (Smart Contract funcion)

 The pre-receipt can't be challenged for N period.